filecoin-project/filecoin-storage-providers-market/src/index.md

 ## Network-Wide Metrics

-This is an aggregate view looking at all Storage Providers on the network.
+These are aggregate views looking at all Storage Providers on the network.

 ### SP Activity